 The Old College Try: A Suggested Path Forward for Muni Golf

-Golf comes in many varieties, from private clubs to commercially operated public facilities to municipal courses owned and operated by local government.
+Golf comes in many varieties, from private clubs like my golf holidays portugal to commercially operated public facilities to municipal courses owned and operated by local government.
 It is the last two that need the most help if they are to survive.
 And local muni courses are well worth saving.
 But only if you think it’s important to save the game.

 Every golfer knows what we’re talking about.
 It’s the local muni where their mom dropped them off when they were a kid.
 Or the local muni that captured their attention when they were just out of school and looking for an affordable recreational activity, one they might be able to enjoy for the rest of their life.